zuozhenggh/learning-library/developer-library/converged-db-with-oas/augmented-analytics/augmented-analytics.md

 **Explain:** Explain analyzes the selected column within the context of its data set and generates text descriptions about the insights it finds.
 Explain creates corresponding visualizations that you can add to your project's canvas.

 **Forecast:** Oracle Analytics Server offers a user-friendly method to leverage advanced analytics functions on a chart with a single mouse click.
-Having advanced analytical functions like forecast provides a strong capability to business users who want to have better insights into their data.
+Having advanced analytical functions like, Trendline, Cluster, Outlier and forecast.
+These functions provide a strong capability to business users who want to have better insights into their data.

 ### Prerequisites ###
 This lab assumes you have completed the following labs: